JeffCohen/workbook/books/kiei925/3-ruby/4-intelligence/1-scripts.md

 (or you can press `CTRL-D` to exit.)

+> We use the `.rb` file extension to remind ourselves that the file contains Ruby code.

-Now, run your Ruby script directly from your command line, like this:
+Now, let's run our Ruby script from your command line, like this:

 ```
-ruby lucky.rb
+~/code$ ruby lucky.rb
 ```

 and you should see something like: